Rudxain/proposal-Boolean-TypedArray/README.md

 ## Optimization

-Engines are allowed to compress the bitset, the actual encoding/compression-algorithm is implementation-defined.
+Engines are allowed to compress the bitset.
+The actual encoding/compression-algorithm is implementation-defined.

 All implementations **must** encode each bool in 1bit or less.
 That is, allocating 1Byte for each bool is explicitly forbidden, because that would make `BYTES_PER_ELEMENT` misleading